9 Causes of Vaginal DrynessBy ASTROGLIDE Team Menopause

 And finally, at the number one spot, we address the most common cause of vaginal dryness, menopause.
 According to a report by the Mayo Clinic, “vaginal dryness is a hallmark sign of vaginal atrophy (atrophic vaginitis) — thinning and inflammation of the vaginal walls due to a decline in estrogen.”

-Some doctors recommend taking oral hormone supplements or applying bioidentical estrogen creams to alleviate the symptoms associated with postmenopausal vaginal dryness.
-While it’s certainly wise to seek the opinion of your OB/GYN for treatment of severe vaginal dryness or atrophy, many women prefer to use a gentle lube such as Astroglide Gel or Natural Liquid to moisturize their vagina, especially when the main concern is making sex more comfortable.
+Some doctors recommend taking oral hormone supplements or applying bioidentical estrogen creams to alleviate the symptoms associated with postmenopausal vaginal dryness and vaginal atrophy.
+While it’s certainly wise for menopausal women to seek the opinion of their OB/GYN for treatment of severe vaginal dryness or atrophy, many women prefer to use a gentle lube such as ASTROGLIDE Gel or Glycerin & Paraben Free Liquid to moisturize their vagina, especially when the main concern is making sex more comfortable.

 As we researched this article to share various expert opinions with you, certain advice stood out above the rest.
 For example, we love the practicality of Deborah Kotz’s top three tips in her definitive U.S. News & World Report article on the subject, Painful Sex: 6 Ways to Relieve Vaginal Dryness:

-●Avoid personal hygiene sprays.
-Chemicals in these products can be irritating to delicate tissues that line the vagina.
+Avoid personal hygiene sprays.
+Chemicals in these products can be irritating to delicate vaginal tissue.

-No two women are exactly the same, so the advice in this article is meant as a broad overview of common causes for the symptoms described above.
-The most important thing is to never suffer in silence.
+No two women are the same, so the advice in this article is meant as a broad overview of common causes for the symptoms described above.
+The most important thing to know after learning about the causes of vaginal dryness is to never suffer in silence.
 Don’t be afraid to talk to your physician about this condition.
 For that matter, don’t be ashamed to speak with your partner or close friends if you’re experiencing discomfort.

 Images are for illustrative purposes only.